 Basic, general curriculum courses, such as written communications and mathematics, are also usually required.

 Although math and essay writing will not be used extensively, there may be times that the principles explained may come up.
-Taking goniometric measurements (measuring the angles of joint range of motion) and assessing wheelchair fit can require come confusing math problems.
+Taking goniometric measurements (measuring the angles of joint range of motion) and assessing wheelchair fit can require some confusing math problems in school.

 Daily documentation must be neat, easily understood, and grammatically correct, which takes fluency in English.
-More specific coursework may be required by your school, so be sure to check with them.
+More specific coursework may be required by your school, so be sure to check with each program you’re considering.

-Some schools have other requirements, such as attending an open house or having a log of the observation hours mentioned above.
+Some schools have other requirements as well, such as attending an open house or having a log of the observation hours mentioned above.

 Now that you have decided that occupational therapy is the job for you, you’ve completed your observation hours in the field, and you’ve completed all of your observation hours, it’s time for you to apply for a program.

 This can be a difficult process, but thankfully the ACOTE has made it a little easier for you.